Stronger international focus

 They believe it is important that the university has now gathered employees with expertise in the fields of international relations and collaboration in research and education from the HR Division, the Division of Research Administration, Estate and Facilities Management Division and the Division of Student Affairs under the same roof.

 “Gathering expertise from different fields will give synergy effects, and strengthen the university’s international focus”, Stein and Flo says.

 They believe it is a great benefit for students to gain international experience.

 “Learning a new language, experiencing other cultures, building international networks.
 These are great experiences, and also strengths that potential employers will appreciate later”, they say.

 They advise students from UiB to go abroad, and welcome the international students coming to Bergen.

 “International students makes the student environment at our university richer”, says Stein and Flo.

 Law-student Francesco Schmidt from Italy and marine biology-student Cian Kelly from Ireland are both new students in Bergen.
+They have already visited International centre.
 Schmidt will be in Bergen for six months, taking parts of a degree from Toronto University, whilst Kelly will be a student in Bergen for the next two years.